emqx/cloud-docs/en_US/rule_engine/rule_engine_save_rds_mysql.md

 2. Connect to the RDS instance.

     - Go to the [Download MySQL Workbench](http://dev.mysql.com/downloads/workbench/) page to download and install MySQL Workbench.
 For more information on using MySQL, see the [MySQL Documentation](http://dev.mysql.com/doc/).
-You will be prompted to login, sign up, or begin your download.
+You will be prompted to log in, sign up, or begin your download.
 You can click *No thanks, just start my download for a quick download*.
     - Use the AWS Console to open port 3306 of the RDS instance's Security Group to the EMQX deployment's CIDR block and to your local machine's IP address.
       - The EMQX CIDR block can be found at the EMQX console in the deployment's Overview page by clicking the View button in the VPC Peering Connection section.
       - Your IP address can be found at <http://checkip.amazonaws.com/>